 A lot of the vegetables commonly used for juicing, such as kale or spinach, is packed with Vitamins A and C. These vitamins are antioxidants, which help to fight harmful free radicals that are floating in our bodies due to unhealthy fried foods and toxic chemicals in the environment.
 Free radicals are claimed to be one of the biggest culprits in heart disease and cancer.

-Fibre is an essential nutrient in any diet.
-A lack of fibre is linked to conditions like IBS and constipation.
-However, during juicing most of the fibre is broken down so you just end up with a liquid full of micronutrients.
-Hence, juicing is not really a substitute for eating whole vegetables. [https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/juicing/faq-20058020 https://www.webmd.com/diet/features/juicing-health-risks-and-benefits#1
+Fiber is an essential nutrient in any diet.
+A lack of fiber is linked to conditions like IBS and constipation.
+However, in the process juicing most of the fiber is broken down so you just end up with a liquid full of micronutrients.
+Juicing is not really a substitute for eating whole vegetables. [source]

 Juicing can break down some vitamins

 Vitamin C isn’t really the most stable Vitamin.
-It is susceptible to oxidising at higher temperatures, exposure to sunlight and too much cutting or chopping.
-So, you would need to drink your juice right away to get any Vitamin C that survives the juicing process.
+It is susceptible to oxidizing at higher temperatures, exposure to sunlight and too much cutting or chopping.
+So, you would need to drink your juice right away to get any Vitamin C that survives the juicing process. [source]

 Juicing can be expensive